fshen6/pool_fire_experiment_controller-/readme.md

 Relay functions
 Relay1 Closed=start    Open=Stop
 Relay2 Closed=CCW, Open=CW
-Relay3 Closed=Prime, Open=no action

 Controller 1 is expected to do the following.
 Mode 1: manual prime mode
-function: Allow the user to fill up or drain the container with precise readings from the distance sensor Constantly read values from RS 485 and display it on LCD Close the circuit on Relay 3 to enable prime mode if button 1 is pressed, close Relay 1 to Start, if the button is unpressed, open the circuit to stop If Button 2 is pressed, close the Relay 2 and 1 to enter CCW mode and start, if button is unpressed, open both circuit to exit CCW mode and stop the pump
+function: Allow the user to fill up or drain the container with precise readings from the distance sensor Constantly read values from RS 485 and display it on LCD
+prime: close relay 1 and generate maximum voltage (10v) Close the circuit on Relay 1 and generate maximum voltage to start the pump with maximum speed. if button 1 is pressed, close Relay 1 to Start; if the button is unpressed, open the circuit to stop If Button 2 is pressed, close the Relay 2 and 1 to enter CCW mode and start, if button is unpressed, open both circuit to exit CCW mode and stop the pump
+If E stop is pressed, close relay 1 and 2 and generate maximum voltage to strat the pump CCW until its unpressed.

 Mode 2